Nicole Love Hendrickson: Tenure

-Hendrickson helped oversee the development of the Gwinnett Entrepreneur Center, an incubator offering training and office space to local businesses and entrepreneurs.
-While announcing that the center would begin accepting applications, Hendrickson was quoted saying "Small businesses are essential to a thriving economy — bringing jobs, stimulating economic growth and driving innovation...
-With more than 26,000 businesses here, the center will help nurture those entrepreneurs by providing guidance that will help their business.”
+In 2021, Hendrickson helped establish the Gwinnett Entrepreneur Center, an incubator providing training and space for local businesses and entrepreneurs.
+“Small businesses are essential to a thriving economy — bringing jobs, stimulating economic growth and driving innovation,” she said at the program’s launch.

-Hendrickson was the first Gwinnett County chair to establish a transparent application process for county appointments to boards, authorities, and committees.
-Alongside the other commissioners, Hendrickson established the Gwinnett County Police Citizens Advisory Board and the Gwinnett County Sustainability Commission.
+Hendrickson was also the first Gwinnett County Chair to create a transparent application process for appointments to boards, authorities, and committees, and worked with the Board to establish the Police Citizens Advisory Board and the Sustainability Commission.

-During her keynote speech at the Gwinnett Chamber of Commerce's inaugural Diversity, Equity and Inclusion Summit, Hendrickson announced the Gwinnett Place Mall Redevelopment Equity Plan and the Gwinnett County Equity Action Plan.
-She also said, "Diversity defines Gwinnett.
-The County is committed to putting policies and practices in place that not only embrace our diversity, but also harness its energy, creativity and innovative spirit through equity and inclusion,” while encouraging local business leaders "to think about diversity in their own organizations, and... to use an equity lens as they move their businesses forward."
-She had previously announced that the county would create a chief equity officer position.

-Hendrickson has issued proclamations celebrating Juneteenth and, for the first time in Gwinnett's history, acknowledging the 1911 lynching of Charles Hale in Lawrenceville, Georgia.
-Hendrickson is also the first Gwinnett County Chair to issue a proclamation recognizing LGBTQ+ Pride Month.
+During the inaugural Gwinnett Chamber Diversity, Equity and Inclusion Summit, she announced the Gwinnett Place Mall Redevelopment Equity Plan and the County’s first Equity Action Plan, highlighting Gwinnett’s commitment to embedding equity in local government operations.
+She later appointed the County’s first Chief Equity Officer.
+Hendrickson has also issued proclamations celebrating Juneteenth and recognizing the 1911 lynching of Charles Hale — the first time the County formally acknowledged this historic injustice — as well as Gwinnett’s first proclamation for LGBTQ+ Pride Month.

+Continuing this focus on equitable growth and community investment, in 2023 Hendrickson’s administration launched Gwinnett County’s largest-ever Small Business Grant Program, providing $18 million in direct support to local entrepreneurs.
+Under her leadership, the County earned a record number of National Association of Counties (NACo) Achievement Awards, recognizing innovation in service delivery and community impact.

+In 2024, the County established its first dedicated Affordable Housing Development Fund, expanding housing options for residents at all income levels.
+Hendrickson also guided the adoption of a $17 billion Transit Development Plan, the most comprehensive in the County’s history, aimed at improving regional connectivity for decades to come.

+As part of revitalization efforts, Hendrickson secured a partnership with CBRE, a global real estate firm, to lead redevelopment planning for the Gwinnett Place Mall site, with the goal of transforming it into a vibrant mixed-use community hub.

 Personal life

-Hendrickson is a Native of Providence, Rhode Island where she was born and raised.
+Hendrickson is a Native of Providence, Rhode Island where she was born and raised with her identical twin sister.
 She moved to Georgia in 2005 to pursue graduate studies at the University of Georgia.
 She met her husband, Keverne in the early 2000s.
-They shared a long relationship before getting married in 2012 in Atlanta, Georgia.
-Nicole and Keverne gave birth to their son, Kaden in 2013.
+They shared a long relationship before getting married in 2010 in Atlanta, Georgia.
+Nicole and Keverne welcomed their son, Kaden in 2013.
 Hendrickson and her family reside in unincorporated Lilburn.